OpenJAC/JAC.jl/InstallationGuideMac.md

 The following instructions guide you *stepwise* through the installation of all JAC dependencies.
-These instructions have been contributed by Martino Trassinelli (2020) and written for and tested on **Mac XX.yy**.
+These instructions have been contributed by Martino Trassinelli (2020) and written for and tested on **11.0.1 macOS Big Sur**.
 In particular, you should be able to run JAC after the following three steps:

 **1)** First, we need to install the **julia (version 1.0 or later) programming language**.